Gliese 581d

-Gliese 581d /ˈɡliːzə/ (often shortened to Gl 581d or GJ 581d) was a candidate extrasolar planet orbiting within the Gliese 581 system, approximately 20.4 light-years away in the Libra constellation.
-It was the third planet claimed in the system and the fourth (in a 4-planet model) or fifth (in a 5- or 6-planet model) in order from the star.
-Multiple subsequent studies found that the planetary signal in fact originates from stellar activity, and thus the planet does not exist.
+Gliese 581d /ˈɡliːzə/ (often shortened to Gl 581d or GJ 581d) is a doubtful, and frequently disputed, exoplanet candidate orbiting within the Gliese 581 system, approximately 20.4 light-years away in the Libra constellation.
+It was the third planet claimed in the system and the fourth (in a 4-planet model) or fifth (in a disproven 5- or 6-planet model) in order from the star.
+Multiple subsequent studies found that the planetary signal in fact originates from stellar activity, and thus the planet does not exist, but this remains disputed.

-Though significantly more massive than Earth (at a minimum mass of 6.98 Earth masses), this Super-Earth was the first exoplanet of potentially terrestrial mass regarded as orbiting within the habitable zone of its parent star.
+Though significantly more massive than Earth (at a minimum mass of 6.98 Earth masses), this super-Earth was the first exoplanet of relatively low mass regarded as orbiting within the habitable zone of its parent star.
 Assuming its existence, computer climate simulations have confirmed the possibility of the existence of surface water and these factors combine to a relatively high measure of planetary habitability.

 History

 Discovery

 A team of astronomers led by Stéphane Udry of the Geneva Observatory used the HARPS instrument on the European Southern Observatory 3.6 meter telescope in La Silla, Chile, to discover the planet in 2007.
-Udry's team employed the radial velocity technique, in which the mass of a planet is determined based on the small perturbations it induces in its parent star's orbit via gravity.
+Udry's team employed the radial velocity technique, in which the minimum mass of a planet is determined based on the small perturbations it induces in its parent star's orbit via gravity.
+This study estimated an orbital period of 83 days for the planet.

+In late April 2009, the original discovery team revised its original estimate of the planet's orbital parameters, finding that it orbits closer to its star than originally determined with an orbital period of 66.8 days.
+They concluded that the planet is within the habitable zone where liquid water could exist.
+A 2010 study of aliasing in radial velocity data found that the true period of Gliese 581d remained unclear, with even a 1-day period being a possibility.
+Later models of the system including planet d from 2010-2013 supported a 67-day period.